Legality of euthanasia: Serbia

 Euthanasia is illegal in Serbia.
 As Article 117, "Compassionate Murder" recalls — "Whoever deprives an adult of his life out of compassion due to the difficult health condition in which that person finds himself, and at his serious and explicit request, will be punished by imprisonment from six months to five years."

 Slovakia

 In Slovakia, euthanasia is prohibited, because according to criminal law it is a crime and at the same time according to Art.
 15 par.
 2 of the Constitution of the Slovak Republic "no one shall be deprived of his life."

-South Korea

-The National Assembly and The Ministry of Health and Welfare voted in favor of passive euthanasia and went into effect since February 2018, and has announced to issue a "Well-Dying" Bill.
-However, the topic and debate of euthanasia in South Korea sparked for a long time, starting back on 4 December 1997 when a doctor was sent to prison for a major duration for voluntarily cutting life support of a braindead patient who injured himself from a head trauma, upon the request of his wife.
-This incident is well known in Korea as 'Boramae Hospital Incident' (보라매병원 사건).
-Another incident that sparked further debate was from the imprisonment of a father who unplugged a respirator for his braindead son.

-Patients who qualify for active or passive euthanasia in South Korea are reserved for the terminally ill with a nonexistent chance of recovery.
-Patients who have a beneficial reaction to any medications, or are not in a rapidly deteriorating state of health leading to imminent death may not be qualified.
-Patients must have a confirmation of a registered physician and a doctor to die under dignity, and comatose patients must have the approval of both guardians.

 Spain

 Active euthanasia and assisted suicide are legal in Spain.

 In February 2020 the Spanish parliament voted to approve plans to legalise voluntary euthanasia.
 The bill went to committee and the Senate before a final vote in the lower house.
 The lower house approved the bill in December 2020.

 On 17 December 2020, the Congress of Deputies passed a bill to regulate the right to euthanasia.
 The final draft, whose intellectual authorship was attributed to María Luisa Carcedo, commanded the support from 192 legislators (PSOE, Podemos, ERC, Ciudadanos, Junts per Catalunya, PNV, Bildu, CUP, Más País, BNG), the opposition from 138 (PP, Vox, UPN) and 2 abstentions.
 Given widespread parliamentary support and the incorporation of minor amendments, the law returned to the Congress of Deputies for final approval.

 On 18 March 2021, Spain's parliament voted in favour of the final reading of the bill, thus making it law.
 It was sanctioned by the King on 24 March 2021 and published in the BOE the next day.
 The law came into force on 25 June 2021, three months after its publication.